 The North Carolina criminal process affords some individuals a second chance by removing specific offenses from their criminal records if certain criteria are met.
 Learn about your options and eligibility to clear your record from a knowledgeable expungement lawyer in Charlotte, NC.Learn More

 Criminal cases begin with an allegation that you committed some sort of offense

 or witnesses observing you allegedly committing a crime.

-From there, law enforcement and prosecutors become involved, and the North Carolina criminal justice process begins.
+From there, law enforcement and prosecutors become involved, and the Charlotte criminal justice process begins.
 This system has several stages, each with its own burden or standard of evidence.
 Depending on the jurisdiction and the nature of the crime, these phases may include:

 Simply put, officers and prosecutors are not your allies if you’re accused or charged with a crime.
 You need someone on your side to explain the process and help defend your rights.
 To properly protect yourself and ensure all your rights are respected in a criminal case, it is always best to consult a trusted attorney.

 It’s important to remember that regardless of the criminal charges, everyone has the right to remain silent and speak with a lawyer before any law enforcement questioning.
-Call Randall & Stump, PLLC at 980-237-4579 today and get the quality representation you deserve.
+Call Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 today and get the quality representation you deserve.

-Some things you should know about facing criminal charges in North Carolina include:
+Some things you should know about facing criminal charges in Charlotte include: